edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     expression.

-Wildcard and regular expression match comparison modes require WAF Premier, WAF Standard, or WAF Essentials.
+Wildcard and regular expression match comparison modes require WAF Premier, {{ PRODUCT_SECURITY }} Standard, or WAF Essentials.
 If you currently have WAF Insights and would like to use this capability, please contact your CDN account manager to upgrade to the full version.

 #### Exact Match (Multiple Entries) {/*exact-match-multiple-entries*/}

-WAF compares the specified value(s) against the entire host or URL path.
+{{ PRODUCT_SECURITY }} compares the specified value(s) against the entire host or URL path.
-It will only apply this Security Application Manager configuration to a request when one of the specified value(s) is an exact match.
+It will only apply this Security Application configuration to a request when one of the specified value(s) is an exact match.
 This comparison is case-sensitive.